ArgonDesign/alogic/doc/statements.md

 Declaration statements are always combinatorial statements.

+A declaration statement can be qualified with the `const` keyword.
+`const` qualified declaration statements behave exactly the same as those without the `const` qualifier, except they cannot be modified in any way after the declaration.
+This also means that an initializer is required for `const` qualified declaration statements.
+Note that `const` qualified declaration statements are a different concept than
+[constant declarations](params.md#constants) as their value can change at run-time for every evaluation of the declaration statement.
+They will also require storage if their value is used in a control unit other than the one introducing the declaration.

 ### Block statement (combinatorial or control)

 A `{}` block can be used to introduce a new lexical scope at any time.
 This can